| Title: | Finite Mixture Model Fitting of Lifespan Datasets |

 In short represenated by,

-Mult( and
+Z ~ Mult( and

-is a discrete random variable which component X is drawn from.
+X|Z ~ f_Z, where Z is a discrete random variable which component X is drawn from.

 The families considered for the cdf of Gompertz, Log-normal, Log-logistic, and Weibull.